Ruwen-Yi/Ruwen-Yi/README.md

 ### My skills 💪🏼
 - 🔭 I work extensively with HTML, CSS, JavaScript, React, Node.js/Express.js, and MySQL.
 - 😎 I am also familiar with Webpack, Jest.js, EJS.js and MongoDB.
-- 🌱 I am currently learning something new and expect to use them in the next project.
+- 🌱 I am currently learning something new and expecting to use them in the next project.

 </br>